MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-run-azure-data-factory-pipeline.md

 ms.date: 04/15/2023
 ---

-# Tutorial: Orchestrate ADF Pipeline with Data workflows
+# Tutorial: Orchestrate an Azure Data Factory (ADF) Pipeline with Data workflows

 > [!NOTE]
 > Data workflows is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.